Samsar4/CEH-v10-Study-Guide/modules/2-Scanning-and-Enumeration.md

   - FreeScan - best known for testing websites and applications
   - OpenVAS - best competitor to Nessus and is free

+## <u>ProxyChains</u>
+*ProxyChains is open-source software that is available free and most of Linux distro it is pre-installed.
+If you are using the latest version of Kali Linux it is pre-installed in it.*

+*ProxyChains is a tool that redirects the TCP (Transmission Control Protocol) connection with the help of proxies like TOR, HTTP(S), and SOCKS, and it creates a proxy chain server.*

+**ProxyChains Features:**

+- Support SOCKS5, SOCKS4, and HTTP CONNECT proxy servers.
+- Proxychains can be mixed up with a different proxy types in a list
+- Proxychains also supports any kinds of chaining option methods, like: random, which takes a random proxy in the list stored in a configuration file, or chaining proxies in the exact order list, different proxies are separated by a new line in a file.
+There is also a dynamic option, that lets Proxychains go through the live only proxies, it will exclude the dead or unreachable proxies, the dynamic option often called smart option.
+- Proxychains can be used with servers, like squid, sendmail, etc.
+- Proxychains is capable to do DNS resolving through proxy.
+- Proxychains can handle any TCP client application, ie., nmap, telnet.

 # <u>Enumeration Concepts</u>
-Enumeration is the process of extracting user names, machine names, network resources, shares, and services from a system, and its conducted in an intranet environment.
+Enumeration is the process of extracting **user names, machine names, network resources, shares, and services** from a system, and its conducted in an intranet environment.

-- Get user names using email IDs
+- **Get user names using email IDs**
-- Get information using default passwords
+- **Get information using default passwords**
-- Get user names using SNMP
+- **Get user names using SNMP**
-- Brute force AD
+- **Brute force AD**
-- Get user groups from Windows
+- **Get user groups from Windows**
-- Get information using DNS zone transfers
+- **Get information using DNS zone transfers**
-- NetBios, LDAP, NTP
+- **NetBios, LDAP, NTP, DNS**

 In this phase, the attacker creates an active connection to the system and performs directed queries to gain more information about the target.
 The gathered information is used to identify the vulnerabilities or weak points in system security and tries to exploit in the System gaining phase.